 Treat your loved one to classic steak and chips this Valentine's Day with the help of SORTEDfood.
 Deliciously tender ribeye steaks are served with a creamy peppercorn sauce and tasty twice-cooked chips in this simple recipe.

-Put a frying pan over a high heat until really hot.
+- Put a frying pan over a high heat until really hot.
 Rub the steaks with a little oil and season well with salt and pepper.
-Put the steaks in the pan and cook for 3 minutes on each side for medium-rare (for a 2cm/1in thick steak), adding the butter and thyme for the last minute.
-Remove the steaks from the pan and rest under foil for 10 minutes.
+Put the steaks in the pan and cook for 3 mins on each side for medium-rare (for a 2cm thick steak), adding the butter and thyme for the last minute.
+Remove the steaks from the pan and rest under foil for 10 mins.

-Meanwhile, heat the oil in a deep-fat fryer or fill a large pan about half full with the oil and heat to 180ºC.
-Fry the potato batons for 3-4 minutes, until golden brown.
+- Meanwhile, heat the oil in a deep-fat fryer or fill a large pan about half full with the oil and heat to 180°C. Fry the potato batons for 3-4 mins, until golden brown.
 Drain on kitchen paper and season well with sea salt.
-Alternatively, preheat the oven to gas 7, 220°C, fan 200°C, lay out the potato slices on a baking tray and drizzle with oil and salt and pepper and bake for 15-20 minutes or until golden brown.
+Alternatively, preheat the oven to gas 7, 220°C, fan 200°C, lay out the potato slices on a baking tray and drizzle with oil and salt and pepper and bake for 15-20 mins or until golden brown.

 See more Sorted food recipes

 Recipe taken from the SORTED Food recipe collection.

 For top tips on protecting you and your family when preparing raw meat and poultry, visit Food Safety in the Home.